 Add advertising and other production costs, it’s not an economically viable option for network providers like Showtime or FITE to air these fights with your monthly subscription.
 To cover these costs (and make profiles, after all, that’s the whole point in the first place), streaming services must distribute them via PPV (pay-per-view).

 Can I Stream PPV Events on FireStick for a Cheaper Price?

 There are multiple factors affecting the cost of PPV events in general.
 They depend on the players participating, their reputations, the location of the event, and more.

 For example, if the PPV match is being held in the US, chances are, the UK subscribers will have a cheaper price to air a PPV fight.
 The same goes for when the situation is vice versa.

 Being someone from the US, you can’t simply access apps and services from the UK.
-However, with a neat VPN trick, you can change your IP location to the UK, buy the PPV fight and watch it on FireStick for a less price (more explanation on that later).
+However, with a neat VPN trick, you can change your IP location to the UK, buy the PPV fight and watch it on FireStick for a lower price (more explanation on that later).

 I cover these steps in every high-profile PPV post.
 Don’t forget to check it out from the home page.

 Steps to Do Before Buying Pay-Per-View Event